ChinmayMittal/IITD-CSE/3rd-year/internship-season/tips/coding-tests.md

 Most companies don't care about your CP rating unless you are above Candidate Master or have done exceptionally well in ICPC.
 You can have a high CP rating and not do well on their tests (you don't get shortlisted.)

+PS: But with increasing competition, the best companies have shifted to asking CP type questions

 ### DSA Resources

 - [InterviewBit](https://www.interviewbit.com/)